 5. Maintain proper hygiene: Proper hygiene plays a major role in preventing hearing loss.
 For instance, sticking sharp objects in your ear might damage internal organs.
 Some of the best hygienic practices are listed below:

 - Avoid sticking objects in your ear to remove earwax

 - Blow your nose gently using both nostrils

 - Yawn and swallow frequently before the plane lands while air traveling

 - Use a nasal spray or a decongestant before the plane lands in case you have a sinus infection, cold or upper respiratory illness

 6. Seek your doctor’s consultation on your medications: Unfortunately, there are some medications that are known to affect hearing.
-An overdose of aspirin as well as some kinds of diuretics are linked to hearing loss.
+An overdose of aspirin, as well as some kinds of diuretics, are linked to hearing loss.
 Therefore, you should always consult your doctor before buying or taking medication.

-Noise can be hazardous in extreme levels.
+Noise can be hazardous at extreme levels.
 According to research, about a third of permanent hearing loss among seniors can be prevented by some of the prevention strategies listed above.
-Hearing loss can have a negative impact on your life as senior and protecting yourself from the condition is lifesaving.
+Hearing loss can have a negative impact on your life as a senior and protecting yourself from the condition is lifesaving.